cloudeteer/terraform-azurerm-vm/README.md

 ### <a name="input_timezone"></a> [timezone](#input\_timezone)

-Description: Specifies the Time Zone which should be used by the Virtual Machine, [the possible values are defined here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/)
+Description: Specifies the Time Zone which should be used by the Virtual Machine, [the possible values are defined here](https://jackstromberg.com/2017/01/list-of-time-zones-consumed-by-azure/).
+Setting timezone is not supported on Linux Virtual Machines.

 Type: `string`